 - Add salt, garlic and lemon juice.
 Use of lemon juice and garlic is optional.
 I like it to be a bit tangy so I add them.

 - Let this hang for 12 hours in a sieve or a strainer lined with the cotton fabric or even without it.
 Let the whey drain out in a container below it.
 If you want it sooner you can even remove it after 6 hours.

 - Move your spatula to make uneven surfaces on the surface of Labneh and garnish with za’atar spice and pimento.

 - Serve with your chosen snack or nuts, kebabs, pita bread and celery sticks.
 Everything goes with this delicious creation.

 Visual Process of Homemade Labneh Recipe (It’s indeed that simple)

 While the recipe listed here is as close it can get to authentic, you should try out to adapt it to your tastes.
 I am positive that you will be really happy with the results.

 - If you run short of labneh, here is a trick.
 Add some sour cream to it.
 To make sour cream at home, follow this recipe.

-- Za’atar spice is easily available in premium stores in India now though its definitely costly.
+- Za’atar spice is easily available in premium stores in India now, though it is definitely costly.
 The one I picked up is Rs.225 for a mere 38 grams.
 You can easily replace this with oregano, parsley, thyme, chives or even a mixture of all these.
-By all means use that saved pizza seasoning of yours.
+By all means, use that saved pizza seasoning of yours.